Skip to main content

 When a member dies, a family member or representative must call PERS Member Services at 888-320-7377 to report it as soon as possible.

-PERS will request a photocopy of the death certificate.
+PERS will request a photocopy of the long-form death certificate, which lists the cause of death.

-In the event of your death, PERS should be notified right away and will require a photocopy of the death certificate.
+In the event of your death, PERS should be notified right away and will require a photocopy of the long-form death certificate, which lists the cause of death.

 If you die before retirement, PERS will pay a death benefit to your spouse or to any other person who is constitutionally required to be treated in the same manner as a spouse for the purpose of retirement benefits.
 The death benefit will be for the life of your spouse.